DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 # Responding to button presses

-When any button is pressed, it will fire the @DSharpPlus.DiscordClient.ComponentInteractionCreated.
+When any button is pressed, it will fire the ComponentInteractionCreated event.

 In the event args, @DSharpPlus.EventArgs.ComponentInteractionCreatedEventArgs.Id will be the id of the button you specified.
 There's also an @DSharpPlus.EventArgs.InteractionCreatedEventArgs.Interaction property, which contains the interaction the event created.
 It's important to respond to an interaction within 3 seconds, or it will time out.
 Responding after this period will throw a @DSharpPlus.Exceptions.NotFoundException.

-With buttons, there are two new response types: @DSharpPlus.Entities.InteractionResponseType.DeferredMessageUpdate and
+With buttons, there are two new response types: @DSharpPlus.Entities.DiscordInteractionResponseType.DeferredMessageUpdate and
-@DSharpPlus.Entities.InteractionResponseType.UpdateMessage.
+@DSharpPlus.Entities.DiscordInteractionResponseType.UpdateMessage.

-Using @DSharpPlus.Entities.InteractionResponseType.DeferredMessageUpdate lets you create followup messages via the [followup message builder][6].
+Using @DSharpPlus.Entities.DiscordInteractionResponseType.DeferredMessageUpdate lets you create followup messages via the [followup message builder][6].
 The button will return to being in it's 'dormant' state, or it's 'unpushed' state, if you will.